Hexagonal Pyramid Surface Area Calculator

 - Pencil tip after sharpening.
 The wood-and-lead exposed pyramid surface area (rarely calculated in practice).

-The slant height l is from the MIDPOINT of a base edge to the apex — NOT from a corner.
+The slant height l runs from the MIDPOINT of a base edge to the apex, never from a corner.

-For a hexagon with edge a, the apothem (distance from center to edge midpoint) is a√3/2.
-The vertex distance (center to corner) is a.
-These are different by about 13.4%.
+For a hexagon with edge a, the apothem (centre to edge midpoint) is a√3/2.
+The vertex distance (centre to corner) is a.
+The corner sits 15.5% further out than the edge midpoint does, and that difference carries all the way up to the apex.

 Use apothem for slant height calculations (it’s perpendicular to the base edge).
 Use vertex distance only for edge-length calculations (apex-to-corner edges of the pyramid).